SamLordOfficial/Ubuntu-Catnip/README.md

-# i3-installer
+# Ubuntu Catnip
-Automatic install of i3 desktop for Ubuntu.
+Catnip for Ubuntu.
+Boost imagination, playfullness, and curiosity.